Tydorius/ST-CharacterPreview/README.md

 Click Start Chat to begin conversation or Close to dismiss the box.

+Hold SHIFT while clicking a character card to bypass the preview popup and start a chat immediately.

 ## Configuration

 Access settings via Extensions panel.
 Available options: